stefslon/exportToPPTX/README.md

 ```

 Adds a slide to the presentation.
 No additional inputs required.
 Returns newly created slide number. *Additional options:*
+* `Position` Specify position at which to insert new slide.
+The value must be between 1 and the total number of slides.
 * `BackgroundColor` Three element vector specifying slide's background RGB value in the range from 0 to 1.
 By default background is white.

 ```matlab